RobKelley/web/docs/WIDGET.md

 ## Why

-This widget will help you advertise that you support Gitcoin bounties, so that your community knows the best place to contribute and earn ETH
+This widget will help you advertise that you support Gitcoin bounties, so that your community knows the best place to contribute and earn ETH.

 ## Example